opencoca/WEB-startr/README.md

 This project is part of a collection of projects and tools maintained by OpenCo.ca

-Development of these tools requires the use of git, a text editor (We recommend Code and when you are ready Vim).
+Development of these tools requires the use of git and text editor.
+We recommend Code and when you are ready Vim.

 All steps work best in a Debian based Linux distribution such as Ubuntu or Elementary OS.